 As the science that considers the origin and evolution of the earth, Geology provides students with an understanding of what is known about the earth and how we know it, how the earth “works” and why we think it behaves as it does.
 In particular this course focuses upon the earth as an evolving and dynamic system where change is driven by energy generated within the earth.
 Concepts to be covered are: the structure of the earth’s interior, isostasy, deep time, the origin and nature of the magnetic field, plate tectonics, the origin and evolution of mountain belts, and ocean basins and the growth of the continents over time.
 In this context, this course considers a diverse range of topics such as the Appalachian mountain belt, the Hawaiian Islands, Yellowstone Park, the consequences of seismicity, faulting, meteorite impact, and volcanism on the earth’s inhabitants, and the sources and limitations of mineral and energy resources.
 This is a science course designed for all students of the College.
 Three hours of class and two hours of lab in which the student gains direct experience in the science through field trips, demonstrations, and projects.

 Limited to 60 students with 20 students per lab.
-Fall semester: Professors Crowley and Harms.
-Spring semester: Professor Harms.2018-19: Offered in Fall 2018 and Spring 2019
+Fall semester: Professors Harms and Guevara.
+Spring semester: Professors Harms and Guevara, and Visiting Professor Bernard.2019-20: Offered in Fall 2019 and Spring 2020

 This course focuses on the history of life as preserved in the sedimentary rock record.
 Students will learn how paleontologists and geobiologists use skeletal fossils, molecular fossils, and geochemical signatures to ask and answer questions about the evolution of ancient life and Earth history.
 Students will study the origination, radiation, and extinction of major groups of organisms in the context of global environmental change, with an emphasis on invertebrate and microbial life.
 Laboratories include the systematic description, identification, and interpretation of fossils in the field, in hand specimen, and in thin section.
 Three hours of lectures and three hours of laboratory.
 One weekend field trip required.